KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-devict-hacktoberfest-talk/README.md

 ### The One Sentence that Motivated Me to Start Using GitHub

-One sentence in the project information that had a huge impact on me: "Are You New to Github But Want to Contribute?"
+One sentence in the project information that had a huge impact on me: "Are You New to GitHub But Want to Contribute?"

 </td></tr>